-You can also add other seeds or seedlings at this time, either other annual vines, such as morning glories, that will climb up the teepee, or other low-growing annuals such as marigolds or nasturtiums, that will form a visual base to the teepee.
+You can also add other seeds or seedlings at this time, either other annual vines, such as morning glories, that will climb up the trellis, or other low-growing annuals such as marigolds or nasturtiums, that will form a visual base to the structure.
 The beans should sprout after about a week.

-Use the bean pole teepee as a play area, fort, or reading nook at any stage of bean growth.
+Use your bean pole trellis as a play area, fort, or reading nook at any stage of bean growth.

-When your beans are finished for the season and start to turn ugly and tan, you can either pull down the entire structure (as I usually do) or clip the twine and bean plants off the teepee framework and toss them in the compost.
+When your beans are finished for the season and start to turn ugly and tan, you can either pull down the entire structure or clip the twine and bean plants off the teepee framework and toss them in the compost.

 Pin It for Later